danielaparker/jsoncons/doc/ref/corelib/decode_json.md

 (2) ns::book: Expected source object at line 1 and column 2

-(3) ns::book: price: Missing required JSON object member at line 2 and column 2
+(3) ns::book::price: Missing required JSON object member at line 2 and column 2

-(4) ns::book: price: Unable to convert into the provided type at line 2 and column 2
+(4) ns::book::price: Unable to convert into the provided type at line 2 and column 2

 (5) Haruki Murakami, Kafka on the Shore, 25.17
 ```